Cubs vs. Cardinals Player Props Betting Odds

 Bellinger Stats

-- Bellinger has 37 hits with nine doubles, a triple, seven home runs, 13 walks and 19 RBI.
-He's also stolen nine bases.
+- Bellinger has 37 hits with nine doubles, a triple, seven home runs and 15 walks.
+He has driven in 19 runs with nine stolen bases.

 Bellinger Recent Games